thellimist/bitses/_analyses/wagerr-thellimist.md

 - I'm not sure how they are fixing oracles.
 This may need to be researched.
 - Their competitors are every Oracle coin (Augur, aethernity etc.)
 - They have "F*ck Yeah" written in their website banner.
 Really unprofessional.

+*Update*

+> Depending on N of M trusted masternodes has similar economic problems as using a subcurrency, like Augur's rep for voting.
+You have to pay enough in fees, so that the long term expected gains from fees exceeds the short term expected gains from cheating and robbing the market.
+Making the fees this high makes it too expensive to be a useful oracle

+Zack from Amoveo